-Dr. Matt Bendall started his mobile business with the belief there is an easier way to provide quality care for pets–and that is by offering veterinary services in the pet’s familiar environment.
+Dr. Matt Bendall started his mobile business with the belief that there is an easier way to provide quality care for pets– and it’s by offering veterinary services in the pet’s familiar environment.
 Dr. Bendall graduated from Texas A&M University College of Veterinary Medicine in 2007.

 His care is designed for geriatric or handicapped patients, busy owners who are unable to clear their schedule to take their pet to the vet, and pets that would experience less stress by having a house call appointment.
 His full services include:

 - Complete physical examinations

 - Specialized diagnostics (such as specialized bloodwork panels or genetic testing)

 Expect your first visit to last between one and two hours.

 Housecall fees begin at $50 for service within a 10-mile radius of Dr. Bendall’s clinical office.
 The fee increases with farther distances.
 This mobile veterinarian does provide after-hours visits, but works primarily during normal business hours from Monday through Friday.